helm/charts/stable/schema-registry-ui/README.md

 ```

 If you do not specify a name, helm will select a name for you.

-### Installed Components
-You can use `kubectl get` to view all of the installed components.

 ```console{%raw}
 $ kubectl get all -l app=schema-registry-ui